oVirt/ovirt-site/source/feature/cluster-emulation-modes.html.md

     -   setup:

-Cluster "f" has 1 fedora host, compat version 3.3 Cluster "R" has 1 RHEL6 host. compat version 3.3
+Cluster "f" has 1 fedora host, compat version 3.3

+Cluster "R" has 1 RHEL6 host. compat version 3.3

 DB config values for clusterEmulationMode = "el6,pc-1.0" version 3.3

+*   -   test:

-\*\*test: create a VM on each cluster and start it
+create a VM on each cluster and start it

 *   -   expected result:

 A vm is able to start on each of the clusters.

 *   Test case: **Host with unsupported emulation mode goes NON-OPERATIONAL with reason UNSUPPORTED_EMULATION_MODE**
+    -   setup:

-    -   setup: use the same setup as the former case
+use the same setup as the former case

+*   -   test:

-    -   test: add a RHEL6 node to cluster "f"
+add a RHEL6 node to cluster "f"

-    -   expected result: host should go NON_OPERATIONAL with reason UNSUPPORTED_EMULATION_MODE
+*   -   expected result:

+host should go NON_OPERATIONAL with reason UNSUPPORTED_EMULATION_MODE

 ### Comments and Discussion